uktrade/selling-online-overseas/README.md

 ## Legacy Virtual Env Installation Instructions

-These outdated instructions are kept here for reference as of 20 Feb 2019.

 Create a local file to instruct make that you want to use local building:
 ```shell
 echo "